Praise for DRAGONS AND MARSHMALLOWS (Zoey and Sassafras, Book 1):

 "Citro takes the “girl helping animals” trope of beginning chapters to a whole new level.
 Filled with scientific language and experiments, including a helpful glossary,

-Zoey is encouraged to make mistakes, fail, and rise up and keep trying.
+Zoey is encouraged to make mistakes, fail, and stand up and keep trying.
 There’s no lack of child appeal either; both boys and girls will delight in the magical creatures

-and brisk storytelling and will be eager to check out some of their own scientific experimentation, even though they may be able to’t find a dragon!"-- Jennifer Wharton, Jean Little Library
+and brisk storytelling and will be eager to take a look at some of their own scientific experimentation, despite the fact that they are able to’t find a dragon!"-- Jennifer Wharton, Jean Little Library

-Marion Lindsay has at all times loved stories and pictures, so it made perfect sense when she made up our minds to become a children’s book illustrator.
+Marion Lindsay has all the time loved stories and pictures, so it made perfect sense when she made up our minds to become a children’s book illustrator.
 She has been awarded the Egmont Best New Talent Award.
 When she’s not illustrating children’s books, Marion paints glass and makes jewelry.
 Find out more at marionlindsay.co.uk.
 Marion lives and works in Gloucestershire, England.

-Follow the adventures of Zoey and her cat Sassafras with this shrink-wrapped paperback set of books 1-6 in the series.
-With magical animals, science, mystery, and adventure -- the Zoey and Sassafras series has something for everyone!
-Easy-to-read language and illustrations on nearly every page make this series perfect for a wide range of ages.
-Each story features a new magical animal with a problem that must be solved using science.
-There isn't a set formula for each book; Zoey now and again needs to run experiments, whilst other times she needs to investigate a mystery, and yet other times she needs to do research.
+In the sixth book, an earthquake shakes Zoey's house.
+Or maybe it's a unicorn-quake?
+An enormous new friend arrives in a large number of pain, and it's getting worse every day.
+Zoey must work with her mom and Sassafras to find a cure -- and quickly!
+Each story in the Zoey and Sassafras series features a new magical animal with a problem that must be solved using science.
+There isn't a set formula for each book; Zoey from time to time needs to run experiments, even as other times she needs to investigate a mystery, and yet other times she needs to do research.
 Zoey models how to keep a science journal through her handwritten entries in each story.
 Each story is complete with a glossary of the kid-friendly definitions for scientific terms used.
 The series highlights child-led inquiry science and the topics covered align with both Common Core and Next Generation Science Standards.